On Lerch's formula for the Fermat quotient: Introduction

-For the Fermat quotient $q_p(b) = (b^{p - 1} - 1)/p \pmod{p}$ we employ wherever possible the briefer notation $q_b$.
-Henceforth all congruences are assumed to be $\bmod p$ unless otherwise stated, and $\lfloor \cdot \rfloor$ signifies the greatest-integer function.
-The fact that Fermat quotients can be expressed as sums involving reciprocals of integers in $\lbrace 1, p-1\rbrace$ was discovered in 1850 for the case $b = 2$ by Eisenstein, who gives $q_2 \equiv 1 - \frac{1}{2} + \frac{1}{3} - \frac{1}{4} + \ldots + \frac{1}{(p - 2)} - \frac{1}{(p - 1)}$.
 Subsequent researches in this direction have focused on developing equivalent results entailing fewer terms.
 Later Wieferich and Mirimanoff demonstrated the connection of Fermat quotients with the first case of Fermat's Last Theorem (FLT).
-This connection retains its historical interest despite the complete proof of FLT by Wiles in 1995, and Skula's demonstration in 1992 \cite{Skula1992} that the failure of the first case of FLT would imply the vanishing of many similar sums but with much smaller ranges, which cannot be evaluated in terms of Fermat quotients.
+This connection retains its historical interest despite the full proof of FLT by Wiles in 1995, and Skula's demonstration in 1992 \cite{Skula1992} that the failure of the first case of FLT would imply the vanishing of many similar sums but with much smaller ranges, which cannot be evaluated in terms of Fermat quotients.